rhblind/django-hesab/README.md

 Simply use the default tweaks shipped in this package, or write your own.
 Declare it in `settings.py` under the `ES_BACKEND_SETTINGS` namespace like this:

+If you don't need to do any special configuration, simply ignore this.

 ```python
 ES_BACKEND_SETTINGS = {